-We’re experiencing a hot recruitment market right now, and leaders in all industries are finding it difficult to fill vacant positions.
-Even if you’re not actively recruiting right now, these conditions pose real challenges.
-A competitive market means that rival employers will go to extreme measures to headhunt the best people on your team.
+It's a hot labor market right now, and leaders in all industries are struggling to recruit.
+This could be bad news, even if you're not actively hiring.
+A competitive labor market means that employers will go to extreme measures to headhunt the best people—including the people on your team.

 Strong team culture can be the fine line between success and failure.
-And yet, team culture is something that’s hard to define and even harder to manage.
-In an age of hybrid teams and remote workers, cultural cohesion can seem like a bigger challenge than ever.
-But you’ve got one secret weapon on your side: your HR team.
+But in an age of remote and hybrid teams and remote workers, cultural cohesion can seem like a bigger challenge than ever.
+Fortunately, you’ve got one secret weapon on your side: your HR team.

 The past year has been what many, including myself, are describing as a relentless crisis.
 Some businesses have passed this test, thanks to the hard work and dedication of their employees.
 But a year of sustained stress could be the catalyst for another crisis: a tidal wave of employee burnout.